HTTPArchive/almanac.httparchive.org/src/content/en/2025/fonts.md

 Beyond WOFF and WOFF2, only minor formats remain, mostly as edge cases.
 As we note below, the arrival of Incremental Font Transfer technology next year may be an especially valuable improvement for large fonts and begin to cut into WOFF2's share.
 Still, a notable percentage of fonts are still served as raw TrueType (.ttf) files.
 In 2025 about 6.7% of font requests are TTF, often due to CDNs or self-hosting setups that serve the original font file without repackaging it as WOFF.
 Similarly, around 6.6% of font requests are delivered with the generic application/octet-stream MIME type.
 Note that "octet-stream" isn't a distinct font format—it usually indicates a misconfiguration where the server isn't specifying the proper font MIME (e.g., a WOFF2 file might be served with Content-Type: application/octet-stream instead of the correct font/woff2).
 In 2025, this misconfigured MIME issue unfortunately persists—roughly 6-7% of font files are still being sent with an incorrect MIME type.
 This is largely attributable to a few major hosts (in last year's analysis, cdnjs and Wix's CDN were notable culprits) that have configuration issues.
 It's a small but noteworthy slice, as using the correct MIME type (like font/woff2 or font/woff) ensures better content handling and debugging.

 Crucially, if we combine the modern formats, WOFF2 + WOFF together account for over four-fifths of the web font ecosystem.
 Other formats like OpenType/CFF (.otf) or SVG fonts have effectively vanished from the public web (despite being very much alive on the desktop), and EOT (the old IE-specific format) is practically extinct.
-Back in 2020, the HTTP Almanac already noted that SVG and EOT were nearly gone, and that trend has only continued.
+Back in 2020, the Web Almanac already noted that SVG and EOT were nearly gone, and that trend has only continued.
 It's now rare to encounter a non-WOFF font file in a typical site crawl.
 The overwhelming advice remains: use WOFF2 for your web fonts, and drop the older formats unless you have a very specific need.
 This year's crawl data strongly validates this advice as we see virtually everyone converging on WOFF2, with WOFF as a trailing fallback, while everything else is negligible.

-### File Sizes and Performance
+### File sizes and performance

 From a performance standpoint, using modern formats is important because font files themselves have been getting larger on average.
 Last year's analysis found that the median web font file size increased considerably from prior years, implying that sites are using more complex fonts (e.g., fonts with more glyphs to support multiple languages, or variable fonts that bundle many styles).
 Our 2025 data shows that this trend toward larger font files has continued, making optimization even more critical.